 Finally, the last one on the list is the sound a rooster makes which happens to be among the most difficult animal sound humans ever had to decipher.
 While English people would call it a lengthy cock-a-doodle-doo, in French it’s simply cocorico !

 Bonus: What sound do hens make in French?

 We’ve talked about the sound of a rooster.
 But how about the sound of a hen?
 In French, it is cot-cot-cot, cot-cot-codet !
 Quite accurate, don’t you think?

 Want more funny French onomatopoeia?
 Click the button below to download the full--and longer--list in PDF!
 Total of 61 items on the list!
 Get it now!

 Did you enjoy this list of French onomatopoeia?
 How do you say those sounds in your native language?
-Feel free to share it with us in the comments!
+Feel free to share it with us and let us know any other funny French words in the comments!